bjones14/virtualbox-plugin/README.md

 This plugin manage slaves using VirtualBox vms with its WebServer API.

-It current supports VirtualBox versions 3 to 6.
+It currently supports VirtualBox versions 3 to 6.

 Sources
 -------